aidenywl/neutbias/README.md

 1. Pull the repository
 2. Run `yarn` to install all packages.
 3. Run `yarn start` and go to your browser to see the starting website.

+### Deploying To Github Pages

+1. There are deployment scripts in `package.json`.
+2. Simply run `yarn deploy` to deploy to github pages with `gh-pages`.

 ## What's included in the boilerplate?